SemanticMediaWiki/SemanticMediaWiki/docs/technical/jobs/job.smw.elasticFileIngest.md

 ## Notes

-Due to size and memory consumption requirements by Elasticsearch and Tika, file content ingestion happens exclusively in background via the command line (`waitOnCommandLine`).
+Due to size and memory consumption requirements by Elasticsearch and Tika, file content ingestion happens exclusively in the background via the command line (`waitOnCommandLine`).
 Only after the job has been executed successfully will the file content and additional annotations be accessible and available as indexed (searchable) content.

 [FileIngestJob.php]:https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/src/Elastic/Indexer/Jobs/FileIngestJob.php